marinamsm/gostack-node-essentials/README.md

 # Service and Repository Patterns with Typescript

-A simple CRUD project in Node, Express and Typescript to practice concepcts like SOLID principles architectural patterns.
+A simple CRUD project in Node, Express and Typescript to practice concepts like SOLID principles architectural patterns.

 ### Prerequisites